NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/OSMAgent/README.md

 ## Alerts

 - MakerDAO-OSM-1
-  - Fired when the enqueued price deviates more than 6% from current price in an OSM contract.
+  - Fired when the enqueued price deviates more than 6% from the current price in an OSM contract.
   - Severity is always set to "info" .
   - Type is always set to "suspicious".
   - The metadata contains: